ProgrammerIsMe/DeLTA2.0_Neisseria_Segmentation_Tracking/README.md

 ## Background
-Our research aims to segment and track Neisseria that are growing in two dimensions Using our own dataset, we train the segmentation model to improve the accuracy
+Our research aims to segment and track Neisseria that are growing in two dimensions

+Using our own training dataset, we train the segmentation model and test the performance

 ## Steps
 1. Preparation for starting: show gpu and memory information